E-bikes on Trails in Lake Tahoe

 Trailforks has an e-bike filter on their app, and on their webpage, you can scroll down under Trail Details and look for E-Bikes Allowed.

-TAMBA does not have a position on e-bikes.
-TAMBA urges all mountain bikers to ride e-bikes only on motorized trails.
+TAMBA does not have a position on e-bikes and urges all mountain bikers to only ride e-bikes on trails open to e-bikes.
 Illegal riding and removal of no-e-bike stickers on trail signs jeopardize our relationship with the USFS and access to future trails.
 If you want to see more trails open to e-bikes, we encourage you to lobby through the proper channels.